|Home Page||Physics Demo Office||Aircooled VW||Misc.||Contact Me|

 A rangefinder camera incorporates a separate optic system from the main imaging lens in order to assist the photographer when focusing the camera.

-What not to do while focusing: Put your finger over the RF window at the front of the camera and this second image, a.k.a. the rangefinder patch, will magically dissappear from the viewfinder.
+What not to do while focusing: If the photographer puts a finger over the RF window at the front of the camera - the rangefinder patch will magically dissappear from the viewfinder.

-- Viewfinders & the Decline of Rangefinder Cameras -
+- Viewfinders & the Achilles Heel of Rangefinder Cameras -

-Whenever the photographer mounts a lens of a different focal length to an RF camera - the image magnification in the viewfinder does not change one bit to suit the new lens.
-Consequently, early rangefinder cameras required the use one or more add-on viewfinders to provide the proper framing necessary for any lens other than a 50mm focal length on a 35mm camera.
+Unlike an SLR camera, whenever the photographer mounts a lens of a different focal length to an RF camera - the image magnification that one sees in the viewfinder does not change one bit.
+Consequently, early rangefinder cameras required the use one or more accessory viewfinders to provide the proper framing necessary for any lens other than a 50mm focal length on a 35mm camera.

-An add-on bright-line finder with a 1:1 magification allows the photographer to shoot with both eyes open by producing an image magnification that is identical to our normal vision.
-With both eyes open - one has a very wide field of view with a set frame lines superimposed in the center of your vision.
+The best accessory viewfinders provide a 1:1 magnification.
+1:1 finders allow the photographer to shoot with both eyes open by producing an image magnification that is identical to our normal vision but with frame lines projected to one eye.
+In other words, the photographer has his or her normal vision, but with a set frame lines superimposed into center of his or her field view.
 This proves to be quite useful for photographing street action.
-Similar to the old wire frame sport finders, these 1:1 finders totally transform composition and can be very disconcerting to someone who has only used a single lens reflex camera.
+On the other hand - this can be very disconcerting to someone who has only used a single lens reflex camera.

-By the late 1950's, the common solution to the viewfinder problem was to to add three sets of frameline masks that could be superimposed to the above-the-lens viewfinder.
-These framelines were either reflected or projected towards the viewfinder eye piece.
-Each set of framelines provided a boundary that represents a cropped portion of the full viewfinder to indicate the framing of a particluar focal length lens.
-However, when using a 90mm or 135mm lens, the photographer - the framelines occupy a small area within the viewfinder.
+After 1955 - the high-end solution to reduce the need for accessory finders was to to add two or three sets of frameline masks that could be independently superimposed to the rangefinder camera's above-the-lens viewfinder.
+The other solution was to have a complete set of reflected frame line at all times towards the viewfinder eye piece.
+Each set of frame lines for a higher focal length lens occupies only a cropped portion of the full viewfinder..
+Bottom line - when using a 90mm or 135mm lens, the photographer - the framelines occupy a small area within center of the viewfinder.